Skip to main content

 • On average, students report having their first drink at the age of 14.

-As a parent you play a key role in influencing your child and teen’s attitudes and knowledge about alcohol and their decisions to use alcohol and other drugs.
+Parents play a key role in influencing your child's decisions, attitudes and knowledge about alcohol and other drug use.

 Children and youth are more likely to be harmed by drinking alcohol.
 The earlier youth initiate alcohol use, the more likely they are to drink excessively, drink regularly, and experience alcohol related harm.